nn1999/exVariance/README.md

 ## System Requirements:
 Some of the tools that exVariance uses, e.g. STAR is very memory intensive programs.
 Therefore we recommend the following system requirements for exVariance:
 #### Minimal system requirements:
-We recommend that you run exVariance on a server that has at least 48GB of ram.
+We recommend that you run exVariance on a server that has **at least 48GB of ram**.
 This will allow for a single-threaded exVariance run (on human samples).
 #### Recommended system requirements:
 We recommend that you have at least 64GB of ram and at least a 4-core CPU if you want to run exVariance in multi-threaded mode (which will speedup the workflow significantly).
 Our own servers have 64GB of ram and 16 cores.